BULL RUN, VA

 accessions to his ranks.
 The guns of Griffin's and Ricketts'

-batteries were in Jackson's hands, Ricketts was wounded and a
+batteries were in Jackson's hands, Ricketts was wounded and

 prisoner, many of the Union regiments had exhausted their